Manueldavis1999/manueldavis/README.md

 Currently system is deployed in on premise infrastructure.

-# Proposed Deployment Architecture in cloud
+## Proposed Deployment Architecture in cloud

+Deployment architecture of a cloud-ready application is invariably influenced by services provided by the cloud vendor.
+Being an application that requires operation under stringent compliance and data residency considerations, choice of cloud services becomes all the more important.

+## Cloud Storage vs. On-Premises Storage